IVPN Review Table of Contents

 Quick Background Check on IVPN

-The overall look and feel of the IVPN website is great the first time you visit.
+The overall look and feel of the IVPN website looks legitimate.

 Their color theme appears to be based around a clean white shade with red accents, which really caught my eye.